thinking-with-computers/ludus-spec/README.md

 Logo is the weirdest among these.
 Logo has no variadic functions; every function has a known arity.
 In addition, because Logo was set on getting rid of Lisp's parentheses for kids, function calls don't have parentheses: they're just lists of arguments separated by spaces after a function, e.g. `FLOWER 100 50`.
 But that means the _parser_ has to know the arities of functions to decide what arguments belong to which function call.
 Among other decisions, this is one that makes Logo extremely weird compared to modern languages.
 Since the target audience of Ludus isn't young kids, and because there's a widely-culturally-known convention of code to use parentheses for function calls, we don't want to do this.

 Clojure, being a Lisp, articulates a profound homology between lists and function arguments.
 And: lists in Lisps are not only literals but also have variable lengths.
 That means variadic functions with an indefinite number of arguments are easy.
 In Clojure, you write it `(defn foo [x y z &more] ... )`, and `more` is bound to a list (well, vector) of any arguments more than 3 you give to `foo`.
 Call these "rest" arguments.
 Ludus does not have these.
 This is for technical reasons (outlined above), but also for aesthetic ones.
 The idea is that Ludus is meant to be very, very explicit; its design is meant to make explicitness easy.
-So we give ourselves

 So Ludus follows Elixir here, it's easy to have variadic functions.
 Or, to be precise, it's easy to have multiple functions with the same name with different arities (all of which are explicit).
 In Elixir, the function name includes the arity, e.g. `foo/2` and `foo/3` are different functions.
 Using the function name without the arity suffix is sugar, since the number of arguments applied to the function is known at compile time.
 This is the strategy Ludus will take, although Ludus will elevate this from sugar to language.
 So inside of Ludus, you'll never know that `foo/2` and `foo/3` are implemented as different functions; there will be no way to differentiate between function arities in this way.
 But!
 To make Ludus function calls as fast as possible (even with the treewalk interpreter in Clojure), we will use this strategy under the hood.